pop123123123/CLI_sentence_mixing/README.md

 For word "Est", if you want to hear phoneme "e", you can use word "Et" ; if you want to hear phonemes "e s t", you can use the sequence of words "S" "te" (not perfect coverage of phonemes in this case however).

+#### Unknown encoding idna

+This error is particulary serious and randomly shows when using an outdated version of youtube-dl.
+If you have installed the application from source, you can simply update youtube-dl via pip.
+There is no solution for the moment for release versions.
+The only thing you can do is to install the program from source.
+We are looking for a solution concerning this problem  .

 #### Unsupported languages

 Please refer to [this section](https://github.com/pop123123123/sentence-mixing/blob/master/README.md#add-an-unsupported-language) of the Sentence Mixing library documentation.